Rahul-Chandera/SwiftUI/README.md

 "Text" component is useful when you want to display any text in UI.
-You can easily customize font and color of text.
-It has some predefine font styles which are comonly used, or you can use your custom fonts.
+You can easily customise font and color of text.
+It has some predefine font styles which are commonly used, or you can use your custom fonts.
 ```
 struct SectionText : View {
     var body: some View {